EventGateFPTU/wowtogo-BE/README.md

 # WOWToGo WebAPI

 Welcome to WOWToGo WebAPI!
-This project serves as the backend for WOWToGo, a web application designed to provide users with information and services related to World of Warcraft.
+This project serves as the backend for WOWToGo, a web application designed to provide users with events registering features.

 ## Table of Contents